vibhuthakur9911/portfolio_in_react/README.md

    ### 📧 Contact

-   Feel free to reach out to me via email at [vaibhavthakur9911@gmail.com](vaibhavthakur9911@gmail.com) or connect with me on LinkedIn.
+   Feel free to reach out to me via email at <a href="mailto:vaibhavthakur9911@gmail.com">vaibhavthakur9911@gmail.com</a> or connect with me on LinkedIn.

    ### 📜 Acknowledgements